clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - payments service receives events and should store this data inside its own orders collection (needs mongoose model)
 - TODO: orders model for payments service

-- the information we need from the events:
+- the information we need from the events for an `order`:
   - id
   - status
   - version